 A teacher, of Keichu-Do, Judo and self-defense, whose students achieve great things

-A highly-decorated student of the founder of Keichu-Do, Soke Karl W. Marx, for 45+ years
+A highly-decorated student of the founder of Keichu-Do, The late Soke Karl W. Marx style, for 50 years

 Karl W. Marx Hall of Fame inductee, 1994

 Keichu-Do 8th degree black belt (the highest available) awarded, 2009

 Retired as a Command Sergeant Major of the U.S. Army in 2005, after 30 years of honorable service

 Pictured above is Grand Master Conley with his son E.J.
 Conley and his wife Laurie Conley.

 A Dedicated Student

 Grand Master Conley has been a dedicated student in school, and in life, from a very early age, and he continues to learn and grow to this day as a Grand Master and a person.
 He holds a Doctorate of Philosophy in Martial Arts, as well as degrees in criminal law and music, plays the cello, and often performs at Troy University.